Skip to Content

 With plenty of standing room in the rear of the massive book, Caesars is a good spot to catch major events.

-See a Big Name Headliner: The Colosseum at Caesars Palace is home to some big-name resident performers that include Adele, Garth Brooks, and Rod Stewart among others.
+See a Big Name Headliner: The Colosseum at Caesars Palace is home to some big-name resident performers, including Adele, Garth Brooks, and Rod Stewart, among others.

 Shows at Caesars tend to be in demand, and while I recommend checking with the box office first, tapping the secondary market may be necessary.